MJoergen/nexys4ddr/c64/README.md

 Note that the dotted line indicates separation between two asynchronous clock domains.
 The VGA runs at 25 MHz  (determined by the video mode - 640x480 @ 60 Hz), whereas the CPU runs at a different frequency.

+The only part with multiple clock domains is isolated to be the memory.
+This is a great simplification, because the FPGA supports True Dual Port memory.
+What this means is that the VHDL designer clock crossing is almost entirely handled by the tools (Vivado and ISE).

 ### The 6502 processor
 This is an 8-bit processor with 16-bit address bus.
 Memory is accessed in